Keira Hewatch

 Keira Hewatch (/ˈki:rə ˈhi:wɒtʃ/ KEER-ə-_-HEE-wotch; born 8 November 1985) is a Nigerian actress, singer, songwriter and writer, best known for her role as Keche in the movie Two Brides and a Baby, as well as her role as Peace Nwosu in the television series Lekki Wives.

 Hewatch won the Best of Nollywood award (BON) for Best Breakout Performance in 2011 and has been nominated twice for the Golden Icon Academy Awards (GIAMA).

 Early life and background

 Hewatch was born in Calabar, Cross River State.
-Her mother, Elizabeth Hewatch, is a teacher with the police force, who raised her as a single parent, and her father a missionary.
+Her mother, Elizabeth Hewatch who passed away in 2021 was a teacher with the police force, raised her as a single parent.
 Her mother was transferred to Minna, Niger State to teach in the Police secondary school and took 11 year old Hewatch with her.
-Hewatch's family relocated to Ghana in 2005, where she was enrolled in the Graduate school of management Studies to study Travel and Tourism and Hospitality Management.
+Hewatch's family relocated to Ghana in 2005, where she was enrolled in the Graduate School of Management Studies to study Travel and Tourism and Hospitality Management.
 In 2006, on completing her certification exams, Hewatch decided to pursue her passion for acting.

 She spent another year in Ghana trying to break into the entertainment industry to no avail, as most of the roles involved speaking the local dialect.
 In 2007, she returned to Nigeria, to continue pursuing her passion for acting.